artur094/NSD/Exercise 5/README.txt

 Exercise 5 - Three Graph Data Structures

-There are 4 proposed solution:
+The proposed solutions for this exercise are:
 - List of Edges, called "exercise5_listedges.cpp"
 - Adjacency Matrix, called "exercise5_adjacencymatrix.cpp"
 - Adjacency List done with an array of arrays, called "exercise5_adjacencylist.cpp"